knadh/smtppool/README.md

 smtppool
 ========

 smtppool is a Go library that creates a pool of reusable SMTP connections for high throughput e-mailing.
 It gracefully handles idle connections, timeouts, and retries.
-The e-mail formatting parsing, and preparation code is forked from [jordan-wright/email](https://github.com/jordan-wright/email).
+The e-mail formatting, parsing, and preparation code is forked from [jordan-wright/email](https://github.com/jordan-wright/email).

 ### Install